-If you intend to use remote cameras in your research, please contact the appropriate Research Coordinator/s as soon as possible (see Appendix A).
+If you intend to use remote cameras in your research, please contact the appropriate Research Coordinator/s as soon as possible (see List of Research Coordinators).
 They will provide guidance on how you should proceed.

 4.3 Species at Risk